-- Your healthcare provider will give you OPDIVO into your vein through an intravenous (IV) line over 30 minutes. - When OPDIVO is used alone, it is usually given every 2 weeks or 4 weeks depending on the dose you are receiving. - When OPDIVO is used in combination with ipilimumab (except for treating NSCLC), OPDIVO is usually given every 3 weeks, for a total of 4 doses.
-Ipilimumab will be given on the same day.
-After that, OPDIVO will be given alone every 2 weeks or 4 weeks depending on the dose you are receiving. - For NSCLC that has spread to other parts of your body, when OPDIVO is used in combination with ipilimumab, OPDIVO is given either every 2 weeks or every 3 weeks, and ipilimumab is given every 6 weeks for up to 2 years.
-Your healthcare provider will determine if you will also need to receive chemotherapy every 3 weeks for 2 cycles. - For malignant pleural mesothelioma, OPDIVO is given every 3 weeks and ipilimumab is given every 6 weeks for up to 2 years. - Your healthcare provider will decide how many treatments you need. - Your healthcare provider will do blood tests to check you for side effects. - If you miss any appointments, call your healthcare provider as soon as possible to reschedule your appointment.
+- alone every 2 weeks or 4 weeks depending on the dose you are receiving.
+For NSCLC before you have surgery, OPDIVO is given in combination with chemotherapy every 3 weeks for 3 cycles. - For NSCLC that has spread to other parts of your body, when OPDIVO is used in combination with ipilimumab, OPDIVO is given either every 2 weeks or every 3 weeks, and ipilimumab is given every 6 weeks for up to 2 years.
+Your healthcare provider will determine if you will also need to receive chemotherapy every 3 weeks for 2 cycles. - For malignant pleural mesothelioma, OPDIVO is given every 3 weeks and ipilimumab is given every 6 weeks for up to 2 years. - For RCC, when used in combination with cabozantinib, OPDIVO is usually given every 2 weeks or 4 weeks depending on the dose you are receiving.
+Cabozantinib is given once daily by mouth. - For gastric cancer, gastroesophageal junction cancer and esophageal adenocarcinoma, when used in combination with fluoropyrimidine and platinum-containing chemotherapy, OPDIVO is given every 2 weeks or 3 weeks depending on the dose you are receiving.
+Chemotherapy will be given on the same day. - Your healthcare provider will decide how many treatments you need. - Your healthcare provider will do blood tests to check you for side effects. • - If you miss any appointments, call your healthcare provider as soon as possible to reschedule your appointment. .